kubeflow/community/releases/handbook.md

 *Long term re-factoring and distribution documentation*

 In the long term, the Community may want to re-factor the documentation, which might include separating the user functionality from the installation and administration documentation.
+The larger documation refactoring PRs should be completed prior to the Release feature freeze.
 Additionally, each individual distribution documentation should have moved, or have a plan to move, their documentation from Kubeflow.org.

 ### Distribution testing (3 weeks)